Nubisa/JXPanel/notes.markdown

 - would be nice to implement on our forms control validation similar like on login page (error shows under the invalid control, not as a bubble) - DONE

+- installing JXcore and starting monitor on JXpanel install

+- stopping monitor on JXpanel uninstall

 - header - remove - DONE
 - window - remove - DONE